crineu/blog/markdown/posts/2016-02-24-about-dukes.md

 ---

-    Expect all of this to be wrong: things can switch up on you every time you cross into a new country or a new century.
+Beware: things can switch up on you every time you cross into a new country or a new century.